See also Intellectual Property.

 Marginal returns on research

 Moore’s law versus Eroom’s law governing trends in marginal research productivity.
 What does the paucity of new drugs mean?
+Is this the same as the problem in science?

 Do technological improvements primarily result in lower prices for consumers or in higher profits for producers?
 If producers are able to capture (or appropriate) most of the social returns to innovation, then profits will rise and prices will fall relatively little.